Fintech-Collaboration/unnamed-project3/readme.md

 2. Install python packages listed in the Built With section.
 3. To test out the algorithmic trading strategy file, first go to your terminal.
 4. In your terminal, navigate to the location where the cloned repo resides.
-5. Locate
-6. Clone the repo
+5. Locate vixm_adaboost_model.ipynb and launch the file in jupyter notebook for data visualizations.
+6. Alternatively, if you would like to rerun the model, you may import the file into Google Colab.
+7. Website functions are covered in the Demo portion.

 <!-- USAGE EXAMPLES -->
 ## Usage